tunjaynasibli/IH_RH_DA_FT_JAN_2022/Class_Materials/MidTerm_Project/Readme.md

 ## Mid Term Project

 The students can decide on their Midterm project to work on one of these two options:
-1. Modeling prject: provided Real estate modeling project (see the project folder).
+1. Modeling project: Real estate modeling project (see the project folder).
 You can work on another project that you choose.
-2. Business Intelligence Project: provided Olist Business Intellegince Project(see the project folder).
+2. Business Intelligence Project: Olist Business Intellegince Project(see the project folder).
 You can work on another project that you choose.

 ### Rules:
 - Group of maximum of two people per project.
 Eventhough it is not recommended, you can work alone on the project.